straup/buildingequalsyes/bin/README.md

 You'll need to grab [a copy of the reverse-geoplanet](https://github.com/straup/reverse-geoplanet) code from Github and then follow the [installation instructions](https://github.com/straup/reverse-geoplanet/blob/master/INSTALL.md) to get started.
 Like b=y itself the reverse-geoplanet server is a plain vanilla Flamework application and its only dependencies are Apache and PHP and MySQL.

+I've included the libraries you'll need to talk to a reverse-geoplanet server in to this repo so all you'll need to do is include its URL when you run the `reverse-geocode.py` script.
+Like this:

 	$> python reverse-geocode.py buildings.osm.db http://example.com/reverse-geoplanet/www/

 Importing the data